NoctuaCoder/matrix-owl/README.md

 - Rainbow text effects
 - Pulse animations

+### 🎮 Snake Game
+Play the classic Snake game right in your terminal!
+Use WASD or arrow keys to control the snake, eat food to grow, and avoid hitting walls or yourself.
+Features high score tracking and pause functionality.

 ### 🥚 Easter Eggs
 Try finding secret commands!
 Hints: `owl`, `sudo`, `hack`, `matrix [color]`